fAlfaro21/fAlfaro21/README.md

 • I'm an IT Consultant with more than 15 years of business consulting experience in the Technology Information's Industry (IBM Maximo, IBM
 Tririga, SAP HCM, HR Access).

 • I've been involved in the delivery of more than 25 client projects within several sectors: Public Sector, Oil & Gas, Telecommunications, Banking, Retail, Human Resources, Aviation, Distribution, Manufacturing and Transportation.
-Currently involved in the field of EAM
-(Enterprise Asset Management) solutions.

 • I have an extensive experience in process reengineering and complete cycles for the implementation of computer solutions (analysis, design, development, testing and go live).

 • I've been assigned to projects in different geographies and languages (USA, Canada, Latin America, and Europe).

 🌱 Latest news about me...